A Waterfront Home with Manor-esque Proportions

-This week’s instalment of the #SBIDinspire interior design series features a waterfront home with manor-esque proportions and contemporary lines which guides one through classically-framed openings and clear sight lines.
+This week’s instalment of the #SBIDinspire interior design series features a residential, waterfront home with manor-esque proportions and contemporary lines which guides one through classically-framed openings and clear sight lines.
 Representing a 2.5-year, from-the-ground-up project, this luxury-driven family residence accumulated its intuitive layers over time.
 A comprehensive scope of work included planning, architectural detailing, custom features, and millwork concepts.
 Together with all the finer points in interior design and decor, it marked a holistic approach where architecture and art would connect.
 Upon entering the home, there is an immediate sense of quiet luxury that may best be defined through the subtleties in beautiful materials, classical order and a clean-lined sensibility.

 Company: Regina Sturrock Design